batschew/shipping-cost-estimator/README.md

 ## Standup

-Weekly meetings held at 5:00 pm on Thursdays.
+Weekly standup meetings are held at 5:00 pm on Thursdays on Discord.